koordinator-sh/koordinator/docs/design-archive/koord-runtime-proxy-design-doc.md

 ### Store

-As a proxy, RuntimeManager had better be designed as stateless, but sometimes it does NOT work.
+As a proxy, KoordRuntimeProxy had better be designed as stateless, but sometimes it does NOT work.
 Take StartContainer hook for example, there exists only containerID in CRI StartContainerRequest, which is not enough for plugins to adapt policies since plugins may not store pod/container info(such as meta, priority) locally.
-So RuntimeManager should store pod/container info during RunPodSandbox/CreateContainer Stage.
-When StartContainer request comes, RuntimeManager can get pod/container info by containerID, and then call plugins with pod/container info.
+So KoordRuntimeProxy should store pod/container info during RunPodSandbox/CreateContainer Stage.
+When StartContainer request comes, KoordRuntimeProxy can get pod/container info by containerID, and then call plugins with pod/container info.

-With store, there would be pod/container info everytime RuntimeManager calls plugins, so there is no need for plugins to store pod/container info exceptionally, plugins can be designed as stateless.
+With store, there would be pod/container info everytime KoordRuntimeProxy calls plugins, so there is no need for plugins to store pod/container info exceptionally, plugins can be designed as stateless.

 Considering performance, store locates in memory and does not generate external io to disk.